Manel (band): Atletes, baixin de l'escenari

-Atletes, baixin de l'escenari (in English, Athletes, get off the stage) is the third studio album by the Spanish group Manel, published by and distributed by Warner Music in CD, vinyl and digitally.
+Manel's third studio album was Atletes, baixin de l'escenari (in English, Athletes, get off the stage), published by and distributed by Warner Music in CD, vinyl and digitally.
 The album was released on 16 April 2013.
-In its first week, the album reached number one on Promusicae billboards in Spain selling more than 10,000 copies.
+In its first week, the album reached number one on Promusicae billboards in Spain, selling more than 10,000 copies.
 The title refers to an incident at the 1992 Olympic Games where an announcer ordered a large number of dancing athletes to get off the stage as it was feared it would break.

 Jo competeixo

-On 1 March 2016, Manel announced through a press release the release of a fourth studio album, entitled Jo competeixo, which was released on 8 April and consisted of eleven songs, recorded between November and December 2015.
+On 1 March 2016, Manel announced through a press release the release of a fourth studio album, titled Jo competeixo, which was released on 8 April and consisted of eleven songs, recorded between November and December 2015.

 Per la bona gent

-On 12 September 2019, Manel announced the publication of their fifth studio album, entitled Per la bona gent, which was released on 4 October and consisted of twelve songs.
+On 12 September 2019, Manel announced the publication of their fifth studio album, titled Per la bona gent, which was released on 4 October and consisted of twelve songs.
 This work included collaborations with artists such as Jaume Sisa and María del Mar Bonet.

+L'amant malalta and indefinite hiatus

+On 11 March 2021, Manel released the single "L'amant malalta" ("The ill lover").
+This was followed on 16 April by the release of a limited edition three-track EP, also titled L'amant malalta.

+Two years later, in March 2023, Manel announced that they would be taking an indefinite break from performing together and that lead singer Guillem Gisbert would be pursuing solo projects.
+On 1 March 2024 he released the LP Balla la Masurca!.